agileobjects/BuildableExpressions/docs/src/generating-code/index.md

 5. If any source code files are generated, the target project is built again, to include the generated types.<br />
    This second build skips steps 1-4.

+## Rules

+- Each `SourceCodeExpression` returned from an `ISourceCodeExpressionBuilder.Build()` method is given its own source code file, named after the first type added to the source code.
+If multiple types are added to the same `SourceCodeExpression`, the generated source code file will contain them all.

 ## Examples